U.S. News Rankings

 |School type||public, coed college|

 When applying to University of Illinois--Springfield, it's important to note the application deadline is rolling.
-Scores for either the ACT or SAT test are due August 15.
 The application fee at University of Illinois--Springfield is $50.
-It is selective, with an acceptance rate of 60.1 percent.
+It is selective, with an acceptance rate of 56.4 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at University of Illinois--Springfield is 13:1, and the school has 50.5 percent of its classes with fewer than 20 students.
-The most popular majors at University of Illinois--Springfield include: Business Administration and Management, General; Psychology, General; Computer Science; Criminal Justice/Safety Studies; and Communication, General.
-The average freshman retention rate, an indicator of student satisfaction, is 73.0 percent.
+The student-faculty ratio at University of Illinois--Springfield is 12:1, and the school has 51 percent of its classes with fewer than 20 students.
+The most popular majors at University of Illinois--Springfield include: Business Administration and Management, General; Psychology, General; Communication, General; Criminal Justice/Safety Studies; and Liberal Arts and Sciences/Liberal Studies.
+The average freshman retention rate, an indicator of student satisfaction, is 74.3 percent.

 |Student gender distribution|